The Augusta Rule: Renting Your Home to Your Business Tax-Free

 Bottom line

 The Augusta Rule is a real, IRS-blessed tax strategy when applied correctly: rent your home to your business up to 14 days/year, with legitimate business purpose, fair-market rate, and full documentation.
 For high-income S-corp owners, this can shelter $14,000-$30,000/year from federal tax.
-Set it up with a CPA the first year, then run it annually.
+Set it up with a CPA the first year, then run it annually with consistent documentation.
+Avoid combining with active Airbnb hosting unless you carefully track combined rental days.
 Use our calculator to estimate the tax savings at your bracket.

 Related guides